hunt-genes/SMED8020/SMED8020-2022-master/Day4/README.md

 The above command does the following:

 1. Decompresses and reads the **Height.gz** file
 2. Count number of time SNP ID was observed, assuming the third column contian the SNP ID (`seen[$3]++`).
-If this it the first time seeing this SNP ID, print it.
-3. Compresses and writes the results to **Height.nodup.gz**
+If this is the first time seeing this SNP ID, print it.
+3.
+Compresses and writes the results to **Height.nodup.gz**

 ??? note "How many duplicated SNPs are there?"
     There are a total of `2` duplicated SNPs